zvictor/PocketFlow/cookbook/python-flow/README.md

 # Text Converter Flow

-This project demonstrates an interactive text transformation tool built with PocketFlow.
+This project demonstrates an interactive text transformation tool built with BrainyFlow.

 ## Features